 There were several key takeaways from this study including the importance of well-fitting masks, social distance, duration of singing activity not being more than 30 minutes, air flow and air exchange rate per hour, and hygiene.
 We have collected data from our heating, ventilation, and air conditioning units at both campuses and have determined a way forward for some singing during “in-person” worship.

-Therefore, the worship committee has decided we can safely sing the closing hymn/song at each worship service beginning this weekend August 29-30.
+Therefore, the worship committee has decided we can safely sing the closing hymn/song at each worship service beginning August 29-30.
 While we deeply wish we could return to pre-pandemic amounts of singing in our services, we are grateful to have guidance to be able to support safely singing our closing songs for the time being.
 We are a singing community and in this small step we will once again be able to join our collective singing voices in praising God.

 The worship committee is committed to evaluating this important research as it unfolds and make future plans accordingly.